 The Nest is enriched by targeted interventions, with the intent of removing barriers to learning.
 We believe in meeting every child at their point of need.

-If you have any questions, or are interested in referring your child to the NEST, please discuss this with your child's class teacher or contact a member of the Inclusion Team (see below).
+If you have any questions, or are interested in referring your child to the NEST, please discuss this with your child's class teacher.
+Due to COVID 19 and the restrictions of mixing children's bubbles the NEST is currently not in operation.

 Mrs Lavery (Pastoral Lead and Nurture Lead)